There are a number of heirloom yogurts that culture at room temperature. These mesophilic yogurt cultures are WAY easier to make than heat set yogurt.

 - Matsoni is thickest when we eat it within the first two days after culturing.
 However, if you use too much culture or leave it on the counter for too long, the whey will separate.
 It’s still fine to eat, but it’s not as tasty.

-- To make a thicker and creamier yogurt, you can heat the milk to 80 C (176 F) to denature the whey.
+- To make a thicker and creamier yogurt, you can heat the milk to 80 C (176 F) to denature the proteins.
 Then cool the milk to 25 C (77 F) before stirring in the culture.